raybellis/draft-bellis-dnsop-xpf/draft-bellis-dnsop-xpf.md

 # Acknowledgements

+The authors would like to thank the following for their feedback on this
-Mark Andrews, Robert Edmonds, Duane Wessels, Job Snijders, Arjen Zonneveld.
+document: Mark Andrews, Robert Edmonds, Duane Wessels, Job Snijders, Arjen Zonneveld.

 --- back